 Examines short novels and stories by contemporary writers of literature for young people, as well as adolescent themes, such as violence in society, search for identity, family life, and peer pressure.
 PR: ENG 1123.

 RDG 3913 Literacy Workshop in Grades K-2

 Examines the reading and writing workshop format of literacy instruction in Kindergarten, first, and second grades.
 Emphasizes organization, mini-lessons, and conferring with individual students.
-Includes observation time and interaction with elementary students in summer school classes.
+Includes observation time and interaction with elementary students.
 PR: Teacher Certification.

 RDG 3923 Literacy Workshop in Grades 3-5